graezykev/ts-eslint-standard-js/steps.md

 npx eslint index.ts
 ```

-Showing the errors means the configurations also work for TS!
+Showing the errors indicates that the configurations also work for TypeScript!

 ![ts eslint standard js](./images/image-9.png)